Lynching of Ell Persons: Aftermath

+Memorials

+Two markers have been placed to commemorate the event, and the lynching site has been listed on the National Register of Historic Places.

 Marker 1

 On May 22, 2017, the one-hundred-year anniversary of the lynching, an historical marker was unveiled at the site.

 The process for the marker's placement began when a class of students from the Facing History and Ourselves class at Overton High School (Memphis, Tennessee) learned about the story.
 They formed a non-profit called Students Uniting Memphis and raised the funds to have the marker placed on Summer Avenue, near the Wolf river.
 According to the marker, it was also sponsored by the Shelby County Historical Commission.

 The new marker was unveiled at a prayer service organized by the Lynching Sites Project of Memphis, which was attended by relatives of Ell Persons and Antoinette Rappell.

 The text on the marker is:

-Near this spot on May 22, 1917, a lynching party chained Ell Persons to a log, doused him in gasoline, and burned him alive.
-An estimated 5,000 spectators witnessed his death or viewed his remains soon afterward.
-Persons, a black woodcutter who lived nearby, was facing charges of raping and decapitating Antoinette Rappel, 15, a white school girl last seen on her bicycle crossing the Wolf river over the Macon Road bridge.
-In building a case against Persons, authorities relied primarily on a coerced confession "made after a long siege of beating" and "third-degree tactics" from law officers, as the Memphis press reported.
-Once authorities charged Persons with the killing, they sent him to Nashville for safekeeping.Meanwhile, groups of white men referred to as "the avengers" monitored all rail lines into Memphis as Person's trial date approached.
-On May 21, 1917, one of these groups overpowered two Shelby County deputies, seized Persons, and removed him from a rail passenger car outside Potts Camp, Mississippi.
-News reports in Memphis the next morning stated the time and place where Persons would be lynched.
-A carnival atmosphere prevailed here as automobiles jammed Macon Road and vendors sold drinks and snacks.
-After the lynching, onlookers dismembered Person's charred body.
-Later that day, his head and foot were dumped on Beale Street for black pedestrians to see.
-No one was brought to trial in either the Rappel or Persons slayings.